 Although the burden of proof is less strict than a Franks hearing, the defense still must cast doubt as to the truthfulness of the informant’s testimony.
 If you accomplish this, the court will conduct an in camera hearing to determine if the statements are material.25

-If, during this hearing, you discover that the informant is a material witness to your guilt or innocence, you would move to disclose his/her identity at a Hobbs hearing.
+If, during this hearing, you discover that the informant is a material witness to your guilt or innocence, you would move to disclose their identity at a Hobbs hearing.

 At a Hobbes hearing, the defense asks the judge to reveal the identity of the confidential informant upon whose information the California search warrant got issued.

-If the court believes that the affidavit was properly sealed but doesn’t believe that the information contained in it was false or misleading, it will simply deny your motion.30
+If the court believes that the affidavit was properly sealed but does not believe that the information contained in it was false or misleading, it will simply deny your motion.30